FramedYannick/Thesis-Source-Code/Readme.md

 ## The given output

-For a sucrose sample; using the Fréchet-method; the given output will be:
+For a sucrose sample; using the standard integration method; the given output will be:

 ```
             Results:
 -----------------------------------
-    0: 0.615 a-Glucopyr.
+    0: 0.581 a-Glucopyr.
-    0: 0.223 a-Xylopyr.
+    0: 0.507 a-Xylopyr.
-    0: 0.215 b-Arabinopyr.
+    0: 0.158 b-Arabinopyr.
 -----------------------------------
 ```